ismut1008/PS5-JAILBREAK-PINAS-SlopPoops-WebHost/README.md

 - UNLIMITED PAYLOADS (depends on the user's setup, FREEDOM OF CHOICE on what payloads to add)
     - run ps5xplorer, ftp or any payload manager then copy the payloads you want on the designated path (you can add and delete payloads that you want, except the pre-embedded payloads)
+    - comes with pre-embed "lapy_jb_daemon" payload, so you can use PS5-Xplorer app to transfer payloads that you want or you can also use bfpilotv044.elf and web-file-mgr-v1.6.elf

-payload path:
+    - payload path:
     /user/home/(user-id)/webkit/shell/esp-payloads

-payload path example:
+    - payload path example:
     /user/home/(user-id)/webkit/shell/esp-payloads/kstuff1.6.7.elf

-   - (comes with pre-embed "lapy_jb_daemon" payload, so you can use PS5-Xplorer app to transfer payloads that you want or you can also use bfpilotv044.elf and web-file-mgr-v1.6.elf)

 PS5-Xplorer fpkg link:
 https://pkg-zone.com/details/LAPY20011